 - improve the standard of cleanliness of the footbridge

 - identify and implement any short term measures which will improve the appearance of the footbridge

 - establish the most appropriate longer term action needed – either major refurbishment or replacement with lift provision

 - secure funding from a combination public sector sources and the developer contributions generated by successive major redevelopment projects which will be starting in the vicinity of the bridge next year.

 We launched this petition at our Have Your Say event in November last year and now we are launching it on the 38degrees website.

 The forum’s ‘Have Your Say’ event on Saturday 21st November 2015 was held at Clarendon Villas.
 This was regarded as very successful anda major step forward for us.
 We had guest speakers from the council and property developers.
-We also launched two petitions: on our objections to the council’s plan to earmark the Coalyard as a waste processing facility and … Read more
+We also launched two petitions: on our objections to the council’s plan to earmark the Coalyard as a waste processing facility and on pressing for a permanent solution … Read more

 In 2016, students from The University of Brighton surveyed Hove Station and surrounding areas – revealing interesting insights – to inform our neighbourhood plan.
 Click below to download the full reports in PDF Format (caution: large file sizes).
-Survey 1: This report is a study of Hove Stati?on, it uses this small area to look … Read more
+Survey 1: This report is a study of Hove Stati?on, it uses this small area to look at these larger questi?ons of … Read more

 Improving pedestrian-crossings across the railway is an important action for the Hove Station Gateway Community Hub set out in Neighbourhood Part 2 and has been carried through into the BHCC Master Plan.
-The Hove Station Area Improvement Group prepared a leaflet which set out the community’s request for the Council to take urgent action to improve … Read more
+The Hove Station Area Improvement Group prepared a leaflet which set out the community’s request for the Council to take urgent action to improve the cleaning of the bridge, … Read more